 Ongoing societal developments do call for a reality check on CCAM developments.
 Upscaling from pilot to living lab to full deployment is not yet effectuated, partially because the initial optimism on technological maturity is being evaluated in light of on-road experiences with CCAM solutions.
+Across Europe, a hybrid stage of both CCAM development and CCAM deployment can be seen, in which different SAE Levels of automation are included.
 Societal initiatives like the introduction of 15 Minute cities, including the growing momentum for car-lite cities, are challenging the development and implementation of CCAM enabled mobility.
 The contribution of CCAM to these developments should be clarified, in order to facilitate an effective CCAM industrial development.
 The need for this is shown by the collapse of some tech starters in this field.
 Apart from this, it is essential to develop a clear picture on the relation between advancing levels of CCAM implementation and labour force and employment, in line with needs indicated e.g. due to the trucking crisis due to severe driver shortages in US.